saifalfalah/react-handbook/content/react-immutability/index.md

 ---
-title: "React Concept: Immutability"
+title: 'React Concept: Immutability'
-date: 2018-12-15T07:00:00+02:00
-description: "What is immutability?
-And how does it fit in the React world?"
+description: 'What is immutability?
+And how does it fit in the React world?'
-tags: react
 ---

 One concept you will likely meet when programming in React is immutability (and its opposite, mutability).